 The Don’t Text and Drive Scholarship is a scholarship open to almost all learners.
-This scholarship is sponsored by Digital Responsibility, an organized started by Silicon Valley tech workers who aim to “share with young people the personal and public consequences of technology.”
+Digital Responsibility, an organization started by Silicon Valley tech workers sponsors this scholarship.
+The sponsors want to “share with young people the personal and public consequences of technology.”

-One of the big ways that Digital Responsibility raises awareness is through this scholarship program, which aims to education young people of the dangers of texting and driving.
-Digital Responsibility also offers separate scholarships focused on: Digital Privacy, E-waste, and Technology Addiction Awareness
+One of the big ways that Digital Responsibility raises awareness is through this scholarship program, which aims to educate young people about the dangers of texting and driving.
+Digital Responsibility also offers separate scholarships focused on: Digital Privacy and Technology Addiction Awareness.

 Who is eligible for this scholarship?

-You must be a high school freshman, sophomore, junior, or senior, or a student entering college or graduate school of any level.
+In order to be eligible, you must be a high school freshman, sophomore, junior, or senior, or a student entering college or graduate school of any level.
 Home schooled students are also eligible.
-There is no age limit.
-You must also be a U.S. citizen or legal resident.
+There is no age limit to apply.
+The only other requirement is that you must also be a U.S. citizen or legal resident.

 How do you apply to The Don’t Text and Drive Scholarship?

 Complete the application form and write a 140-character message about texting while driving.
-According to to the website, “the top 10 applications will be selected as finalists.
-The finalists will be asked to write a full length 500- to 1,000-word essay about texting while driving.”
+The top 10 applications will be selected as finalists.
+Once a finalist, you be asked to write a 500- to 1,000-word essay about texting while driving.
+It’s not to hard to write a clever text so that you make it to the finalist round!

 How much is The Don’t Text and Drive Scholarship worth?

-The winner will receive a $1,000 scholarship to put towards their college or graduate school education!
+The winner receives a $1,000 scholarship to put towards their college or graduate school education!

 When is the scholarship due?